Motyak/monlang-parser/monlang-LV2/README.txt

-333 Malformed WhileStatement, contains a Malformed Expression as part of condition 334 Malformed WhileStatement, contains less than 3 words (no block) 335 Malformed WhileStatement, contains a non-Word as block 336 Malformed WhileStatement, contains a Malformed BlockExpression as block 337 Malformed WhileStatement, contains more than 3 words -> remove
+333 Malformed WhileStatement, contains a Malformed Expression as part of condition 334 Malformed WhileStatement, contains less than 3 words (no block) 335 Malformed WhileStatement, contains a non-Word as block 338 Malformed WhileStatement, contains a non-BlockExpression as block 336 Malformed WhileStatement, contains a Malformed BlockExpression as block 339 Malformed WhileStatement, contains a oneline BlockExpression as block

-341 Malformed DoStatement, contains less than 2 words (no block) 342 Malformed DoStatement, contains a non-Word as block 343 Malformed DoStatement, contains a Malformed BlockExpression as block 344 Malformed DoStatement, contains more than 2 words -> remove
-345 Malformed DoWhileStatement, contains less than 2 words (no condition) 346 Malformed DoWhileStatement, contains a non-SquareBracketsTerm as condition 347 Malformed DoWhileStatement, contains a Malformed Expression as part of condition 348 Malformed DoWhileStatement, contains more than 2 words -> remove
+341 Malformed DoStatement, contains less than 2 words (no block) 342 Malformed DoStatement, contains a non-Word as block 349 Malformed DoStatement, contains a non-BlockExpression as block 343 Malformed DoStatement, contains a Malformed BlockExpression as block 340 Malformed DoStatement, contains a oneline BlockExpression as block 345 Malformed DoWhileStatement, contains less than 2 words (no condition) 346 Malformed DoWhileStatement, contains a non-SquareBracketsTerm as condition 347 Malformed DoWhileStatement, contains a Malformed Expression as part of condition

 591 Malformed ExpressionStatement, contains a Malformed Expression